 Below are some symbols of light found in literature or music that have been burned into our brains.
 We'll give you the rundown on eight of our faves and, uh...show you the light.

 1. The Green Light in The Great Gatsby

 Who would have thought that a weird green light at the edge of someone's dock would have become one of the most memorable symbols in western literature?
 To be fair, Fitzgerald does kinda hit us over the head with it—it's basically the first and last thing we see in the book—so it makes sense that we remember it nine decades later.
 Maybe it was a DC-sponsored plug for the next Green Lantern movie?

 The Great Gatsby Summary

 2. Light in Martin Luther King, Jr.'s Strength to Love

-Okay, no one’s surprised that MLK said something people remember.
-Here’s what he wrote: “Darkness cannot drive out darkness; only light can do that.
-Hate cannot drive out hate; only love can do that.”
-Light as a symbol of love?
-Sounds about right.
+Okay, no one's surprised that MLK said something that people remember.
+Here's what he wrote: "Darkness cannot drive out darkness; only light can do that.
+Hate cannot drive out hate; only love can do that."
+That's some Yoda-level wisdom right there.